-In response to a question from a reporter, ICE’s Tracy Short asks Thomas Blank for data on the “separation of children from their purported family members for FY 2017 and FY 2018.”
+In response to a question from a reporter, ICE legal adviser Tracy Short asks Chief of Staff Thomas Blank for data on the “separation of children from their purported family members for FY 2017 and FY 2018.”
 Blank responds with data on March 8.

-Citing “increased scrutiny” on family separation, ICE sends guidance to field offices stating that the authority to separate families resides with field office directors and deputy field office directors.
-It directs officers to pay increased attention to each adult’s case in instances in which ICE has separated family members.
+Citing “increased scrutiny” of family separations, ICE sends guidance to field offices directing officers to pay increased attention to each adult’s case in instances in which ICE has separated family members.

-Marguerite Telford, communications director for Center for Immigration Studies, emails Theo Wold (special assistant to the president) and John Zadrozny (special assistant to the president) regarding the “caravan” of migrants making their way from Central America: “I have heard that the 1000-1500 Central Americans headed this way are being trained on what to say (credible fear) to be allowed entry.
+Marguerite Telford, communications director for the immigration restrictionist group Center for Immigration Studies, emails White House staffers Theo Wold and John Zadrozny regarding the “caravan” of migrants making their way to the U.S. from Central America: “I have heard that the 1000-1500 Central Americans headed this way are being trained on what to say (credible fear) to be allowed entry.
 Who is funding this?
 CBP and USCIS asylum officers will be the first contact.
-I am sure Cissna is on top of this … we are screening every person?
-Obama would have waved them in!
-Mexico is just waving them through … has Mexico been given a heads-up to have a plan to care of all of these folks since we won’t be letting them in.
-Media is giving it so little coverage … guess they want to increase odds they will make it to the border.
-We will try to get something out the door.”
+I am sure [USCIS Director Francis] Cissna is on top of this … we are screening every person?
+Obama would have waved them in!”

-A recipient forwards Telford’s note to Francis Cissna (then director of USCIS), who circulates the note within USCIS: “Unfortunately … it is likely most of these people will indeed be let into the U.S. after claiming credible fear and then being briefly detained in family centers.”
+A recipient forwards Telford’s note to Cissna, who circulates the note within USCIS.
+“Unfortunately … it is likely most of these people will indeed be let into the U.S. after claiming credible fear and then being briefly detained in family centers,” he writes.

-Kaitlin Vogt Stoddard (then adviser to the director, USCIS) responds with “points of concern” that she says have been laid out by USCIS officials Jennifer Higgins and John Lafferty.
-Potential “solutions” laid out in the points that Stoddard attributes to Higgins and Lafferty include “legislative or regulatory actions to terminate the Flores Settlement,” which restricts the amount of time migrant children are to be held in custody.
-“The other option,” she writes, “which I know is the subject of discussion, is that DHS may detain only the parents throughout the removal process, placing the child with HHS for placement as a now unaccompanied child under TVPRA [Victims of Trafficking and Violence Protection Act].”
+Kaitlin Vogt Stoddard, an adviser to Cissna, responds with “points of concern” that she says have been laid out by USCIS officials Jennifer Higgins and John Lafferty.
+Potential “solutions” laid out in the points that Stoddard attributes to Higgins and Lafferty include “legislative or regulatory actions to terminate the Flores Settlement,” which restricts the amount of time families can be held in immigration detention.
+“The other option, which I know is the subject of discussion, is that DHS may detain only the parents throughout the removal process, placing the child with HHS for placement as a now unaccompanied child under TVPRA [Victims of Trafficking and Violence Protection Act].”

-According to the New York Times, President Trump meets with Gene Hamilton, Attorney General Sessions, and Secretary Nielsen.
-Hamilton reported that Trump “ranted” and was on a “a tirade,” demanding as many prosecutions as possible.
+According to the New York Times, President Trump meets with Sessions, Nielsen, and Hamilton.
+Hamilton later reports that Trump “ranted” and was on a “a tirade,” demanding as many prosecutions of migrants as possible.

 High-ranking DHS officials, including Undersecretary Claire Grady and Chief of Staff Chad Wolf, and top leadership from USCIS, ICE and CBP hold a “Conference Call re: Alien Detention/Southern Border Discussion,” which includes the topic “Eliminate Policy of Releasing Adults and Children Together.”

-Attorney General Jeff Sessions orders a “zero tolerance” policy of prosecuting all immigrants who illegally cross the southwest border.
-President Trump issues a memo directing the Departments of Justice, Defense, Homeland Security, and Health and Human Services to end the policy of “catch and release,” which allowed immigrants to be released from detention while awaiting court hearings.
+Jeff Sessions orders a “zero tolerance” policy of prosecuting all people who illegally cross the southwest border.
+President Trump issues a memo directing the Departments of Justice, Defense, Homeland Security, and Health and Human Services to report to him on their progress toward ending “catch and release,” the practice that allowed immigrants to be released from detention while awaiting court hearings.

-Veronica Venture (CRCL deputy officer) sends James McCament (DHS deputy undersecretary for strategy, policy, and plans) and Assistant Secretary Michael Dougherty an email, saying, “CRCL has received an enormous volume of matters alleging inappropriate family separations and is preparing to issue recommendations on the topic, but we are not clear about the Department’s broader perspective on family separation and whether a formal change in policy is likely.”
-The next day, apparently having received no answer, CRCL Officer Cameron Quinn forwards the email to Evelyn Lim (DHS deputy chief of staff for operations) asking who is working on the issue.
+A DHS civil rights office (CRCL) staffer emails DHS Undersecretary for Strategy, Policy, and Plans James McCament and Assistant Secretary Michael Dougherty, saying, “CRCL has received an enormous volume of matters alleging inappropriate family separations and is preparing to issue recommendations on the topic, but we are not clear about the Department’s broader perspective on family separation and whether a formal change in policy is likely.”
+The next day, apparently having received no answer, CRCL’s Quinn forwards the email to DHS Deputy Chief of Staff Evelyn Lim, asking who in the department is working on the issue.

-Wolf, McAleenan, Homan and Mitnick have a “Call re: HHS MOU.”
+Wolf, McAleenan, Homan and DHS General Counsel John Mitnick have a “Call re: HHS MOU.”

-ICE General Counsel John Mitnick emails Secretary Nielsen, Chad Wolf and Jonathan Hoffman with the subject line “HHS UAC MOA,” saying, “The MOA has been fully signed.
+Mitnick emails Secretary Nielsen, Wolf, and Jonathan Hoffman with the subject line “HHS UAC MOA,” saying, “The MOA has been fully signed.
 By its terms it will go into effect in 30 days (i.e., on 5/13/2018).”
-The Memorandum of Agreement between HHS and DHS regarding the Unaccompanied Alien Children program is available here.
+The memorandum of agreement between HHS and DHS regarding the Unaccompanied Alien Children program is available here.

 CNN reports that the DHS inspector general will begin an investigation into family separations.